noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Weaknesses
-Niche Market: While the

 #### Oppurtunities
-Success within its Niche could lead
+Niche Market: Success within its Niche would come with strong support both in attention and financially in the form of sales.
+Enough attention
 ## Conclusion